rushu570/rushu570/README.md

 ### ⚡ Fun fact:

-- I am interested in Politics ping me if you want to discuss any current issue.
+- I am also interested in Geopolitics ping me if you want to discuss any current issue.

 ### 📶 Stats: